 Aleyda Solis literally talks the talk when it comes to SEO in different languages, having given SEO talks in both English and Spanish.
 Today she explores the challenges of optimising websites when you don’t know the language, with six ways to bridge the language barrier.

-This is actually a much more straightforward process when the unknown language is similar to your native one; for example, since I’m a native Spanish speaker, for me it has been much easier to optimize for Italian and Portuguese than for very different languages like German, Polish, and now, even for Russian which has an entirely different alphabet.
+This is actually a much more straightforward process when the unknown language is similar to your native one; for example, since I’m a native Spanish speaker, for me it has been much easier to optimise for Italian and Portuguese than for very different languages like German, Polish, and now, even for Russian which has an entirely different alphabet.

 Here I share some tips that can save you time in this type of situation: